 There should be even more performance improvements with Android Lollipop, in large part because it switches to the ART runtime, which is both faster and more memory efficient than Dalvik, which is the standard Android 4.4 runtime.

-Better yet, Android Lollipop should also bring improvements to battery life as well as a battery saving mode to keep your devices going for as long as possible.
+Better yet, Android Lollipop brings improvements to battery life as well as a battery saving mode to keep your devices going for as long as possible.